Hold My Heart (song)

-"Hold My Heart" is a 2016 single released by American violinist Lindsey Stirling.
+"Hold My Heart" is a 2016 single released by American violinist Lindsey Stirling featuring American blues singer ZZ Ward.
+It was released as the fourth single from Brave Enough on November 16, 2016.

 Background

 "Hold My Heart" is the fourth single released from Stirling's album Brave Enough.
 The track features vocals by ZZ Ward.
 Stirling confirmed in an interview the basis for the lyrics she wrote with Ward:

 As part of the official album booklet Stirling wrote:

 "Hold My Heart" featured regularly on Stirling's tours during 2016-2018.
 Following Brave Enough reaching number one on the Billboard Classical Albums chart, Stirling and Ward were invited to perform the song at the Americana Lounge in Hollywood for the Grammy Awards in 2017.

 Music video

 There were two music videos released for "Hold My Heart".

 Official video

 The video was released on 16 November 2016 in line with the single release date.
 The video was based on the story of Alice in Wonderland and featured Stirling as the White Rabbit and ZZ Ward as the Queen of Hearts.
 Alice became Alex for the video, which was directed by Sherif Higazy.